3box/3box-chatbox-react/README.md

 **A) Dapp handles web3 and 3Box logins, and they run *before* component is mounted. (recommended)**

-Dapp integrates with `3Box.js SDK` and the `3box-comments-react` component.
+Dapp integrates with `3Box.js SDK` and the `3box-chatbox-react` component.
 In this case, the `box` instance returned from `Box.openBox(ethAddr)` via 3Box.js should be passed to the `box` prop in the comments component.
-The user's current Ethereum address should be passed to the `currentUserAddr` prop to determine `deletePost` access on each comment.
+The user's current Ethereum address should be passed to the `currentUserAddr` prop to determine which messages are their own.

 **B) Dapp handles web3 and 3Box logins, but they haven't run before component is mounted. (recommended)**